neumannjs/boilerplate-paper/readme.md

 - Convert your Markdown slides to Powerpoint, Pdf or Reveal.js
 - Publish your slideshows online with Github Pages
 - Create a Word document with Track Changes between any two Git commits
+- A Demo document that you can switch to showing examples of most features.
+- Autocomplete Bibtex citations

 Useful filters
 --------------